google/clusterfuzz/docs/setting-up-fuzzing/blackbox_fuzzing.md

 `run`.
 For example, a fuzzer in Python may be named `run.py`.

-To upload this to ClusterFuzz, package this into a zip archive along with its dependencies and follow the upload steps on the *Fuzzers* page.
-Remember to associate this fuzzer with the job name(s) created above, which is a necessary step to actually start running this fuzzer against those job(s).
+To upload this to ClusterFuzz, package this into a zip archive along with its dependencies and:
+1. Navigate to the *Fuzzers* page.
+2. Click the "CREATE NEW" button.
+3. Select the fuzzer archive for upload.
+4. Click "Select/modify jobs".
+5. Mark the job(s) created above.
+6. Click "SUBMIT".

 ## Checking results
 Give the bots some time to start running your uploaded fuzzers.
 You can check which bots are running your fuzzers by checking the *Bots* page.
-Once a bot has finished running your fuzzer, you can see a sample console output from the run and a sample testcase by visiting the Fuzzers page (see second column).
+Once a bot has finished running your fuzzer, you can see a sample console output from the run and a sample testcase by visiting the *Fuzzers* page (see second column).
+You may check [bot logs] as well.

 [blackbox fuzzer]: {{ site.baseurl }}/reference/coverage-guided-vs-blackbox/#blackbox-fuzzing
 [fuzzer]: {{ site.baseurl }}/reference/glossary/#fuzzer
 [job]: {{ site.baseurl }}/reference/glossary/#job-type
 [sanitizer]: {{ site.baseurl }}/reference/glossary/#sanitizer
+[bot logs]: {{ site.baseurl }}/getting-started/local-instance/#viewing-logs